vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 ---

-## Step 2: Configure your MongoDB Vanus Cloud Source Connection
+## Step 2: MongoDB Connection Settings

 1. return to your Vanus Connection page.